I work with several companies and links to any products within posts are affiliate.

 - clear calendar for 1-4 days to give focused attention to potty training, minimizing unnecessary interruptions (My plan was Wed Nov 3-Sat Nov 6th.
 I didn’t go to church Wed night.
 Kye and I didn’t leave the house during that time period and by Sunday we were able to go to church with him in underwear and him make it through class then through service without any accidents, which was my goal!)

 - create thirst through appropriate snacks and fun liquids (I didn’t really focus on this.
 Mrs. Charlotte bought him some Cars take and toss cups and I let him use those as his “special” cups since he was a big boy and all but I don’t know if it helped much.
-He was actually having a lot of lose stools b/c teething and he had severe diaper rash so I think those things helped him to want to use the potty over sitting in his own crap.)
+He was actually having a lot of loose stools b/c teething and he had severe diaper rash so I think those things helped him to want to use the potty over sitting in his own crap.)

 - Use a doll with your toddler.
 Have them put underwear on the doll, offer a drink to the doll, then in a few min see if the doll is dry and reward the doll with a small treat for staying “dry and clean.”
-Then wait a few min and sit the doll on the potty, praise doll for using the potty and go through clean up routine with the doll, then offer doll another reward for using the potty and staying dry and clean.
+Then wait a few min and sit the doll on the potty, praise doll for using the potty and go through clean-up routine with the doll, then offer doll another reward for using the potty and staying dry and clean.
 (I totally did this once.
 We used Kye’s dress-me pirate doll Mom got him for Easter and stuck the underwear on him and went through the steps.
 Kye didn’t care.
 I think he already understood the concept of using the potty and just didn’t need a doll spelling it out for him, but I see how it’d be helpful for fearful children)

 - Ask toddler to check for dryness (I say “are you dry and clean?” and have taught Kye to feel himself – kinda a dangerous thing to teach a boy, I know – and he nods yes but I also check in case he’s lying.)